j127/drupal-robots/README.md

 I've written about that since 2008 but it was never fixed.

-I just made a few quick suggestions here on Github on how Drupal.org's own robots.txt file could be simplified.
+I just made a few quick suggestions here on Github on how Drupal.org's own _custom_ robots.txt file could be simplified.

 # Details